-1a: Commission a feasibility study, to determine the best location, scale, specification, capital cost requirements and revenue business plan implications for a new leisure facility in Newton Mearns.
+1a: Commission a feasibility study, to determine the best location, scale, specification, capital cost requirements and revenue business plan implications for a new leisure facility in the Eastwood area.
 This would be to replace the main sport and leisure functions of the Eastwood Park Leisure Centre and service the existing and growing local resident base.

-1.b: Concurrently and as part of the feasibility study for a proposed new Newton Mearns leisure centre, assess the feasibility of the current facilities:
+1.b: Concurrently and as part of the feasibility study for a proposed new leisure centre in the Eastwood Area, assess the feasibility of the current facilities: